This Article will Force You to Question Everything You Know about OCD

 - “Add something to locking the door: Tap on it after you lock it or something… This way if you don’t remember locking the door you’ll remember tapping on it ( because it is unusual), and then you’ll be sure that you locked the door.”-Note: This example uses kinesthetic (touch) to remember.
 However it still quite normal.
 Just like in the previous example we can take the touch submodality to a whole new level by making it bizarre and thus much more memorable.

 - “I freak out over thinking that I haven’t locked my car, so I say a random, memorable word when I do.
 So I’ll lock it and say ‘Elephant!’
 I never worry about it because I remember the word vividly even though the action is vague.”- Note: This example makes full use of a bizarre & unusual image.
 However in order to take this to a whole new level our images also need to be logical.
 For example, a meat g-string is unusual and yet logical as rotting meat is our visual code word for off.
 (I only use the meat image for the heat pump.
-I use a different code image for checking the water faucets are off.)
+I use a different code image for checking the power outlets.)

 - “I take a picture of the front door when I leave so that if I ever freak out about it I can just look at the picture.
 Haven’t had to look at the picture though (as of yet), as the act of taking the photo itself keeps me from worrying about if I accidentally left it open”.–Note: You may think that actually taking a photo of everything you check is ideal.
 However, there is an easier way.
 That’s by attaching code images to ourselves so that we carry the information that everything is off, locked and closed.
 Then when we start to doubt ourselves we just refer to that body part that contains those images.
 This is as fast as a thought.
 Much more practical and faster than the speed of light.